 Suddenly, prepare to be made out to be a lying, backstabbing, disloyal, and self-centered monster even if you have acted faithfully, dutifully, and with the patience of Job doing everything within your human range of ability to please the unpleasable predator.

-Leaving a Narcissist is no picnic, that’s for sure… noting that Flying Monkeys tend to swarm victims to get their jollies off watching the carnage faster than a fire ant heads to bite tender human flesh at a picnic table during the hot summer months in the otherwise Sunny and serene state of Florida.
+Leaving a Narcissist is no picnic, that’s for sure… noting that Flying Monkeys tend to swarm victims to get their jollies off watching the carnage faster than a fire-ant races to bite tender human flesh at a picnic table during the hot summer months in the otherwise Sunny and serene state of Florida.

 If you are a person trapped in the cycle of Narcissistic Abuse, it might be time to get a theme song to help you remember why you were born and what exactly it is on this beautiful planet of ours any and all humans are compelled at some point in their lifetime to intellectually do.